patternfly/patternfly-react/packages/react-core/src/components/Page/examples/Page.md

 ### Filled page sections

-By default, the last page section is "filled", meaning it fills the available vertical space of a page.
+By default, page sections will not expand to fill in the available vertical space in a page.

-To change the default behavior, use the `isFilled` property.
-To make other page sections "filled", set `isFilled` equal to "true".
-To disable the last page section from being "filled", set `isFilled` equal to "false".
+To change this default behavior, pass `isContentFilled` to the `<Page>` component and `isFilled={true}` to any child `<PageSection>` or `<PageGroup>` component that you want to fill the space.
+If multiple components are set to fill, then the available space will be split equally between them.

 ```ts file="./PageWithOrWithoutFill.tsx"